Dynamsoft/barcode-reader-javascript/README.md

 This section will help you use the library to build a simple web application to decode barcodes from a video stream.

-**Basic Requirements**:
+**Basic Requirements**

 * Internet connection
+* Supported Browser

-* Camera Access
+* Camera access

-### Step One: Write the code in minutes!
+### Step One: Write the code in one minute!

 Create an HTML file with the following content.
 Deploy it to your web server if you have it already.

-* The sample is missing one piece of information to actually work which is the field `PRODUCT-KEYS`, you can acquire a trial key [here](https://www.dynamsoft.com/CustomerPortal/Portal/TrialLicense.aspx) and replace the field with your key.
+* The sample is missing one piece of information to work correctly which is the field `PRODUCT-KEYS`, you can acquire a trial key [here](https://www.dynamsoft.com/CustomerPortal/Portal/TrialLicense.aspx) to replace it.
 * If you don't have a ready-to-use web server and you happen to have a package manager like `npm` or `yarn`, you can set up a simple http server in minutes.
 Check out http-server on [npm](https://www.npmjs.com/package/http-server) or [yarn](https://yarnpkg.com/en/package/http-server).

 ```html